uicod/uicod.com/README.md

 # uicod.com
-This website was built with HTML5, CSS3 and Parcel.
+This website was built with Pug, PostCSS and Parcel.

 ## Usage
 #### Clone the repository